Who is my advisor?

 Phase III (EDUC450/486) must be taken the semester RIGHT BEFORE your student teaching semester.

 Phase IV (student teaching and seminar) must be your very last semester and ALL other coursework MUST be completed.
-You cannot take other courses during your student teaching experience as you are in the schools full time and are only allowed to leave early for your seminar class associated with your student teaching ( a once a month meeting with other student teachers in your area).
+You cannot take other courses during your student teaching experience as you are in the schools full time and are only allowed to leave early for your seminar class associated with your student teaching (once a month meeting with other student teachers in your area).

 EDUC461A and EDUC461B (science methods and technology) can be taken during PHASE II and PHASE III or in between, but they must bet taken in sequential Fall and then Spring semesters.